anewsevile/DIABETES-PREDICTION/README.md

 # Diabetes Prediction using Machine Learning

-This project predicts whether a person has diabetes based on medical data.
+This project predicts whether a person is diabetic based on medical attributes using a machine learning model.

+## 📊 Dataset Features
+- Glucose
+- Blood Pressure
+- BMI
+- Age
+- Insulin

-## Technologies Used
+## ⚙️ Technologies Used
 - Python
 - Pandas
 - Scikit-learn
+- Matplotlib
 - Google Colab

-## Features
+## 🚀 Model Used
-- Data preprocessing
-- Model training (Random Forest / Logistic Regression)
+- Random Forest Classifier

-- Prediction system
+## 📈 Output
+The model predicts whether a person is diabetic (0 = No, 1 = Yes)

-## How to Run
+## ▶️ How to Run
-Open the notebook and run all cells.
+1. Open the notebook
+2. Run all cells
+3. Enter values to test prediction